Interim Executive Director

 Stephen Abbott Pugh

-Stephen is a portfolio manager for Open Knowledge International, delivering materials and content production processes to aid organisational strategy as well as supporting proposal and policy development.
+Stephen is the content development manager for Open Knowledge International, delivering materials and content production processes to aid organisational strategy as well as supporting proposal and policy development.
 He previously worked as a portfolio manager focused on developing, shaping and nurturing projects as well as project managing efforts including Open Data for Tax Justice and the Global Open Data Index.
 Prior to joining Open Knowledge International in 2016, he was an ICFJ Knight international journalism fellow with Code for Africa, working on data-driven projects across sub-Saharan Africa.
 He previously founded a civic technology company in Rwanda, was head of digital projects for the UK Parliament and worked as an executive producer for the Guardian's website.